Welcome - personal message.

 Dear Friends,

-If you get nothing else from this website, please know this: It is not a foregone conclusion that some people are just better than others at handling illness and death.
-I came to understand that helping people at end-of-life is a skill that can be learned and developed by asking questions and using attentional acivities.
+Please know this: It is not a foregone conclusion that some people are just better than others at handling illness and death.
+Helping people at end-of-life is a skill that can be learned and developed by asking questions and using attentional activities.

 I have had a regular meditation practice for years.
 When another one of my friends was diagnosed with cancer, I added death meditations to my repertoire.
-I also helped to found a Death Cafe in my small town and started reading about death and dying.
-Also, I started attending small reading and discussion groups on death and dying, in order to act more effectively and improve my caregiving practice.
-It worked!
-I have found myself numerous times in intense situations where I can remain calm and do my best caregiving.
+I also helped to start a Death Cafe in my small town and started reading about death and dying.
+Also, I began attending small reading and discussion groups on death and dying.

 Marcie Vallette